List of Prison Break characters: Benjamin Miles "C-Note" Franklin

-In season 5, he accompanies Lincoln to Yemen after finding evidence that Michael is still alive.
+In season 5, it is revealed that C-Note has converted to Islam, and accompanies Lincoln to Yemen after finding evidence that Michael is still alive.

 Alexander Mahone

-Alexander Mahone (played by William Fichtner; seasons 2-4) is an FBI Special Agent, who is put in charge of the nationwide manhunt for the Fox River escapees.
+Alexander Mahone (played by William Fichtner; seasons 2–5) is an FBI Special Agent, who is put in charge of the nationwide manhunt for the Fox River escapees.
 He is responsible for the deaths of three of the Fox River Eight.
 In turn, Michael sets him up for possession of cocaine, which leads to his incarceration at Sona, as well.
 He escaped from Sona with Michael and Whistler at the end of season 3, and is now part of Self's covert "A-Team" assembled to bring down The Company in season 4.

 James Whistler

-Little is known about his background, though throughout season three James Whistler (played by Chris Vance; seasons 3-4) repeatedly claimed to be a simple fisherman from Kalbarri, Western Australia who ran charters between Panama and the Pacific North West.
+Little is known about his background, though throughout season 3 James Whistler (played by Chris Vance; seasons 3–4) repeatedly claimed to be a simple fisherman from Kalbarri, Western Australia who ran charters between Panama and the Pacific North West.

 He is in the Panamanian jail known as Sona for the murder of the son of the mayor of Panama City during a bar fight, although he claims he is innocent.
 This resulted in a bounty being placed on his head, as the mayor offered to free (via a corrupt judge) any inmate who would kill Whistler, forcing Whistler to go into hiding in the sewers after he arrived at the prison.
 His only contact with the outside world was his girlfriend Sofía, who obliviously believes in his innocence.
-Breaking him out of Sona became Michael Scofield's primary mission during season three, though Whistler and his mysterious background causes tension between both men as various aspects of Whistler's background (most notably the story that he is needed to be freed in order to deliver vaguely explained "coordinates" recorded within a bird watcher guidebook Whistler carries with him at all times) cause Michael to question whether or not he is helping an innocent man caught in the vast web of conspiracies of The Company, as Whistler claims to be.
+Breaking him out of Sona became Michael Scofield's primary mission during season 3, though Whistler and his mysterious background causes tension between both men as various aspects of Whistler's background (most notably the story that he is needed to be freed in order to deliver vaguely explained "coordinates" recorded within a bird watcher guidebook Whistler carries with him at all times) cause Michael to question whether or not he is helping an innocent man caught in the vast web of conspiracies of The Company, as Whistler claims to be.

 He is first seen in "Orientación" hiding within a crawlspace below the room of Lechero, the de facto leader of the prison.
 When he first saw Brad Bellick, he offered him food in return for a favor.
 When a fight broke out between two inmates (one of whom was Michael Scofield) Bellick was to place a note on each of the two inmates in order to get more food from Whistler.
-He was apparently attempting to send a message to Sofia Lugo.
-Sofía found the note, which read "VERSAILLES 1989 V MADRID", and lead her to a bank lock-box containing what appeared to be a bird guide.
+He was apparently attempting to send a message to Sofía Lugo.
+Sofía found the note, which read "VERSAILLES 1989 V. MADRID", and lead her to a bank lock-box containing what appeared to be a bird guide.
 The book was then stolen by Lincoln Burrows.